Give Your Discord Server an AI Member That Actually Helps

 Why This Is Different from MEE6 and Other Discord Bots

 Traditional Discord bots are automation scripts.
 They respond to commands with pre-programmed actions: play music, assign roles, post welcome messages.
 They're useful but limited.
 An OpenClaw-powered bot is fundamentally different because it thinks.
+If you've heard of MoltBot or ClawdBot, OpenClaw is the successor, rebuilt from the ground up.
 When a member asks a question, the bot understands the question, considers the context of the conversation, and generates a thoughtful response.
 When it needs information it doesn't have, it goes to the web and finds it.
 It can visit documentation sites, read blog posts, check forums, and bring back real answers with sources.
 The practical difference is enormous.
 Instead of maintaining a FAQ document and updating auto-responses every time something changes, your AI bot stays current by browsing live information.
 Instead of rigid command trees, members talk naturally and get helpful replies.
-It's the difference between a vending machine and a knowledgeable team member.
+Your bot runs 24/7 on RunTheAgent' isolated, encrypted infrastructure, so there is nothing to host on your own hardware.

 Frequently Asked Questions